DawievLill/CompEconNotes/README.md

-# Notes for Computational Economics reading group
+# Computational Economics Notes

-The notes can be found in the `notebook` folder.
+These are notes written in Julia for the computational economics reading group.
+The notes can be found in the `notebooks` folder.
 Everything is pretty much a work in progress.

 ## Outline of topics